M17-Project/M17_spec/docs/data_link_layer.rst

 M17 uses a non-standard version of 16-bit CRC with polynomial :math:`x^{16} + x^{14} + x^{12} + x^{11} + x^8 + x^5 + x^4 + x^2 + 1` or
-0xAC9A and initial value of 0xFFFF.
-This polynomial allows for detecting all errors up to hamming distance of 5 with payloads up to 241 bits :ref:, which is less than the amount of data in each frame.
+0x5935 and initial value of 0xFFFF.
+This polynomial allows for detecting all errors up to hamming distance of 5 with payloads up to 241 bits [#koopman]_, which is less than the amount of data in each frame.

-.. todo:: add koopman refernce/footnote
+.. [#koopman] https://users.ece.cmu.edu/~koopman/crc/ has this listed
+              as 0xAC9A, which is the reversed reciprocal notation

 As M17’s native bit order is most significant bit first, neither the input nor the output of the CRC algorithm gets reflected.